Ahmed bin Mohammad Al-Issa

 Ahmed bin Mohammad Al-Issa (born 20 December 1960) is a Saudi Arabian politician.
 He served as Minister of Education of Saudi Arabia from 15 December 2015 to 27 December 2018.

 Biography

 Education

 Ahmed bin Mohammad Al-Issa received a Bachelor of Art degree from the History department of the King Saud University in 1983.
-He earned a master's degree in Education in 1989, and a Ph.D. in Education in 1993, from the Pennsylvania State University.
+He earned a master's degree in Education in 1989, and a Ph.D. in Education in 1993, from Pennsylvania State University.
 In 2009, he completed an advanced program in management and leadership at Oxford University.

 In 2002, Ahmed bin Mohammad Al-Issa became a full-time advisor for the Al Yamamah University project, Dean from 2003 to 2008, and Director the following year.
 In 2011, Ahmed bin Mohammad Al-Issa takes up the post of Director General of the Strategic Studies Department at the Royal Court.

 Career

 Al-Issa began his career in 1990 as associate Dean of Educational Affairs at the Riyadh College of Technology.
 From 1996 to 1997, he became the supervisor of the Curriculum Development Unit in the Technical Affairs Department of Universities.
 He then returned to Riyadh University of Technology as assistant Dean, then Dean from 1998 to 2001.